im-trs/ai-in-api-functional-testing/README.md

 Suppose we're using NUnit as our testing framework, along with RestSharp for making API calls, and FluentAssertions for our validations.
 To add complexity, let's assume we've created a wrapper around RestSharp to manage our API calls.
 In that case, here's how we can generate the code for ourselves:

-    Copy to ClipboardGenerate the C# SpecFlow step definition for the following Feature Use NUnit, RestSharp and FluentAssertions
+    Generate the C# SpecFlow step definition for the following Feature Use NUnit, RestSharp and FluentAssertions
     We use a class that wraps the api calls: ApiWrapper wrapper = new ApiWrapper(baseUrl);
     and here an example of get call: var items = wrapper.Get<List<Item>>("api/items");